ministryofjustice/hmpps-strengths-based-needs-assessments-api/README.md

 ## Deployment

-Deployments of the main branch to Development -> Preproduction -> Production are automated through the [build-test-and-deploy](https://app.circleci.com/pipelines/github/ministryofjustice/hmpps-strengths-based-needs-assessments-api/554/workflows/228227bb-282f-4322-8414-178e82b0f60e) workflow in CircleCI.
+Deployments of the main branch to Development -> Preproduction -> Production are automated through the Main workflow in GitHub Actions.

-To deploy a branch manually to the Test environment, open the project in CircleCI and follow these steps:
+To deploy a branch manually to the Dev or Test environment, go to the Actions tab on GitHub and follow these steps:

+1. Select the "Deploy to environment" workflow
+2. Click "Run workflow"
-1. Select the branch you wish to deploy
+3. Select the branch you wish to deploy
-2. Press the "Trigger Pipeline" button
-3. Add a string parameter named "deploy" with value "test"
-4. Press "Trigger Pipeline"
+4. Select the environment you wish to deploy to
+5. Optionally input an image tag (from the Docker registry)
+6. Click "Run workflow"

 ## Connecting to a remote Database in dev/preprod/prod